-- Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Campus Security/Clery Act) requires an Annual Security Report disclosing the College's security policies (including emergency response and evacuation procedures and timely warnings) and reporting of crime statistics. - The Student Right-to-Know Act requires disclosure of information on graduation, completion, retention and transfer-out rates of certificate- or degree-seeking first-time full time undergraduate students. - · Financial Aid Information: - o need-based and non-need-based federal financial aid that is available to students - o need-based and non-need-based state and local aid programs, school aid programs, and other private aid programs that are available - o how students apply for aid and how eligibility is determined - o how the school distributes aid among students - o rights and responsibilities of students receiving aid - o how and when financial aid will be disbursed - o terms and conditions of any employment that is part of the financial aid package - o terms of, schedules for, and the necessity of loan repayment and required loan exit counseling criteria for measuring satisfactory academic progress, and how a student who has failed to maintain satisfactory academic progress may reestablish eligibility for federal financial aid - o costs of attendance: the costs of attending the school (tuition and fees, books and supplies, room and board, and applicable transportation costs, such as commuting), and any additional costs of the program in which the student is enrolled or has expressed an interest

-- o who to contact for information on student financial assistance and for general school issues - o withdrawal from the College: a statement of the requirements for the return of Federal Student Aid (FSA) program funds when a student withdraws from the College, information about any refund policy with which the College must comply, and the requirements for officially withdrawing from the College - o entrance and exit counseling - · General Information about Peirce College: - o accreditation and licensing: the names of associations, agencies, and/or governmental bodies that accredit, approve, or license Peirce College and its programs, and the procedures by which a student may receive a copy for review of the College's accreditation, licensure, or approval - o degree and certificate programs and training, and other education offered - o services and special facilities for students with disabilities - o voter registration information - o terms and conditions under which students receiving federal education loans may obtain deferments - o instructional, laboratory, and other physical plant facilities associated with the academic programs - o a list of the faculty and other instructional personnel - o textbook information - o student body diversity information - o job placement and type of employment information on graduates - o graduate and professional education information on bachelor's degree graduates - o description of any written agreements the College has entered into - o net price calculator and gainful employment program information and disclosures

-- o contact information for filing complaints with the College's accreditors, state approval or licensing entities - o Student Rights under the Family Educational Rights and Privacy Act (FERPA).
-For related information, please refer to the FERPA policy. - o Drug and Alcohol Abuse Prevention Information. - o For related information, please refer to the Campus Safety and Security policy. - o IRS Form 1098-T, an Internal Revenue Service(IRS) requirement
+o need-based and non-need-based federal financial aid that is available to students o need-based and non-need-based state and local aid programs, school aid programs, and other private aid programs that are available o how students apply for aid and how eligibility is determined o terms and conditions of any employment that is part of the financial aid package o terms of, schedules for, and the necessity of loan repayment and required loan exit counseling criteria for measuring satisfactory academic progress, and how a student who has failed to maintain satisfactory academic progress may reestablish eligibility for federal financial aid o costs of attendance: the costs of attending the school (tuition and fees, books and supplies, room and board, and applicable transportation costs, such as commuting), and any additional costs of the program in which the student is enrolled or has expressed an interest o who to contact for information on student financial assistance and for general school issues o withdrawal from the College: a statement of the requirements for the return of Federal Student Aid (FSA) program funds when a student withdraws from the College, information about any refund policy with which the College must comply, and the requirements for officially withdrawing from the College o entrance and exit counseling o accreditation and licensing: the names of associations, agencies, and/or governmental bodies that accredit, approve, or license Peirce College and its programs, and the procedures by which a student may receive a copy for review of the College's accreditation, licensure, or approval o degree and certificate programs and training, and other education offered o services and special facilities for students with disabilities o voter registration information o terms and conditions under which students receiving federal education loans may obtain deferments o instructional, laboratory, and other physical plant facilities associated with the academic programs o a list of the faculty and other instructional personnel o textbook information o student body diversity information o job placement and type of employment information on graduates o graduate and professional education information on bachelor's degree graduates o description of any written agreements the College has entered into o net price calculator and gainful employment program information and disclosures o contact information for filing complaints with the College's accreditors, state approval or licensing entities o Student Rights under the Family Educational Rights and Privacy Act (FERPA).
+For related information, please refer to the FERPA policy.